MichelNivard/gptstudio/README.md

 ensure that you do not accidentally share sensitive data with any AI service provider.

+> [!IMPORTANT]
-**IMPORTANT: To maintain the privacy of your data, do not highlight, include in a prompt, or otherwise upload any sensitive data, code, or text that should remain confidential.**
+> To maintain the privacy of your data, do not highlight,
+> include in a prompt, or otherwise upload any sensitive data, code, or
+> text that should remain confidential.**

 ## Code of Conduct